awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-state-manager-targets-and-rate-controls.md

 ![\[Different options for targeting instances when creating a State Manager association\]](http://docs.aws.amazon.com/systems-manager/latest/userguide/images/state-manager-targets.png)

 If you create an association by using a command line tool such as the AWS Command Line Interface \(AWS CLI\), then you specify the `targets` parameter\.
-Targeting instances lets you configure tens, hundreds, or thousands of instances with an association without having to specify or choose individual instance IDs\.
+Targeting instances allows you to configure tens, hundreds, or thousands of instances with an association without having to specify or choose individual instance IDs\.

 **Note**
 You can only target Systems Manager managed instances\.
 So, before you create an association, set up and configure your instances for Systems Manager\.
 For more information, see [Setting up AWS Systems Manager](systems-manager-setting-up.md)\.